Measuring your weight doesn’t need to be scary. It’s just a step on your new health journey that will help you understand your weight.

 |Severe Obesity||Extremely High||Extremely High|

 Your BMI is a measure of your weight related to height.
-To calculate you BMI you need to know your height (in inches) and your weight (in pounds).
+To calculate your BMI, you need to know your height (in inches) and your weight (in pounds).

 If you have a scale in your home it is best to measure your weight before you put it in the calculator.
-If you do not know your exact weight, you will want to recalculate your BMI once you have that number.
+If you don’t know your exact weight, you will want to recalculate your BMI once you have that number.

 Knowing your BMI will help you know your weight category.
 There are five weight categories.
 Knowing which category you are is based on your body mass index (BMI) and will be important when you meet with your healthcare provider.

 Ready to calculate your BMI?
-Perfect, simply enter your height in inches and your weight in the below boxes:
+Perfect, simply enter your height in inches and your weight in the boxes in the section below: ↓